 Courses in the graduate program are generally taught in a seminar style and are often scheduled in the evening.
 A small number of courses are taught in an online-only format.

 Required graduate courses are generally taught on a two-year course rotation, although some courses are offered on one- or three-year rotations depending on demand.
 Refer to the graduate course catalog for updated information on course schedules.

-All applicants are expected to begin study in the fall semester.
-However, applications for spring admissions are considered on an ad hoc basis.
-Spring semester applications are not eligible for financial assistance.
+All applicants are expected to begin study in the fall semester, although applications for spring admissions are considered on an ad hoc basis.

-Please direct questions regarding graduate admissions to graduate program director Dr. Cynthia Cready (Cynthia.Cready@unt.edu or at 940-369-8791).
+Please direct questions regarding graduate admissions and funding to graduate program director Dr. Gabe Ignatow (firstname.lastname@example.org).

 MA/MS | The Master of Arts and Master of Science degrees are designed to give students an in-depth knowledge of a variety of substantive areas in sociology, and to help them develop themselves as professional researchers.
 All Sociology Master's programs require students to complete a core of courses that includes SOCI 5200 (Seminar on Research Methods and Design), SOCI 5150 (Contemporary Sociological Theory), and SOCI 5210 (Introduction to Social Statistics).